 Are you wondering what are the best books to read as a beginner in Wicca?
 You’re not alone.
-Whenever I see a post on social media from those interested in Wicca, it usually comes up with the question of “What should I read?”
+The first question people tend to ask when starting out their Wiccan practice is where to turn to for information.
 It’s a reasonable question.
 There’s a lot of garbage out there, both on the Internet and in print, and books aren’t cheap.
 So first, I’m going to address what NOT to read (including on the internet and including videos) and then I’ll give my personal booklist.
 A caveat: I am a solitary practitioner, so my booklist is going to be targeted in that direction.
 I just simply don’t have the reading background in coven-based books.

 Another clue is if they’re unduly focused on pumping your ego up or emphasizing more ‘natural’ gifts.
 There’s a time and a place for that, but not when you’re looking for an introduction to what Wicca- a religion, not a state of mind, not something that ‘resides in everyone’- is.
 Titles that refer to self-care, psychic abilities, “what kind of witch are you”, or “the power of the witch in every woman” are not going to tell you much, if anything, about Wicca, not to mention the fact that many of these books are not at all helpful for you if you’re male or non-binary!
 Wicca and witchcraft are not necessary synonymous.
 You will learn about witchcraft by learning about Wicca, because part of Wicca is the practice of witchcraft (although, in theory, you don’t have to practice witchcraft to be Wiccan), but you will not necessarily learn about Wicca by reading about witchcraft.
 One is a practice, a craft, the other is a religion.
 There are secular witches.

 As for the internet, a lot of the same rules apply.
-I can’t say stay away from someone’s site who is selling things, because there is a lot of good info on some of those sites and because, unfortunately, that’s a lot of the Wiccan sites out there.
-But be cautious when visiting a site that sells something, depending on what it is.
-If you are visiting someone who sells Tarot readings, for example, you might want to take their divination section with a grain of salt if they imply that you can’t read for yourself.
-Sites that sell printable pages for your Book of Shadows tend to be harmless.
-Sites that sell classes are often the worst; offering partial articles that you can only finish by enrolling in the school.
-Wicca Academy has some good classes that you can enroll in for free and the information seems to be reputable.
-Stay away from TikTok like the plague.
 You cannot address the nuances of Wicca- you can not even really hit the basics- in the length of a TikTok video.
 If you want to look at pretty pictures of altars to get ideas, or you want to hear some Wiccan music, TikTok may be great for that.
-Any more then that, though, and you are likely going to get exposed to highly inaccurate info.
+Any more than that, though, and you are likely going to get exposed to highly inaccurate info.
 The same cautions apply to YouTube, although in a lesser way.
 If you want to learn about Wicca, make sure the video is actually about Wicca, not witchcraft or paganism in general.
-This is harder then you might think it would be.
+This is harder than you might think it would be.
 Most videos that come up when you search for videos on Wicca fall into the latter category.
 And there is a lot of…not negativity, necessarily, but not supportive…attitudes towards Wicca among some of the more popular YouTubers.
 Many are pagans or traditional witches who started out as Wiccans and decided it wasn’t their path.
 You get the impression, especially from reading their comment sections, that Wicca is the fluffy, “baby witch” (another term you should definitely avoid.
 A witch is a witch.
 Period.) place to start, but as you mature, then you move on to the “real stuff”.
 And that’s just not the case.
-Often this seems to be based on a few things: the Wiccan Rede of ‘harm none’, difficulty with believing in the deities or wanting to practice a more ancient form of paganism (known as reconstructionism).
+Often this seems to be based on a few things: the Wiccan Rede of ‘harm none’, difficulty with believing in the deities, or wanting to practice a more ancient form of paganism (known as reconstructionism).
 Either way, if you want to learn about paganism or witchcraft, that’s fine.
 If you want to learn about Wicca, make sure the video is actually about Wicca.
 Make sure it isn’t done by a Christian (hate to have to say it, but there you go).
 Don’t assume it’s correct because it’s done by a pretty woman in front of a gorgeous altar, and don’t assume it’s going to be boring because it’s an older adult in front of a couple of candles.

 Wicca: A Guide for the Solitary Practitioner by Scott Cunningham